Extremal sequences for a weighted zero-sum constant: The case when

+By a similar argument using Theorem \ref{unit3} as in the previous proof, we get the next result.

-\begin{obs} Let $A=U(n)$, where $n$ is an odd integer and let $n=p_1p_2p_3$ be a product of $3$ not necessarily distinct primes.
-Suppose $S$ is an $A$-extremal sequence in $\Z_n$.
-Then, it has length $7$.
-By a similar argument, using Theorem \ref{unit3} as in the previous paragraph, we get that $S$ can have two possible forms.
-In the following two sequences, $q_1,q_2,q_3$ is a permutation of $p_1,p_2,p_3$ and for all values of $i$, we have $a_i,b_i,c_i\in\Z_n$.
+\begin{proposition} Let $A=U(n)$ where $n$ is an odd integer and let $n=p_1p_2p_3$ be a product of three primes which are not necessarily distinct.
+Then $S$ is an $A$-extremal sequence in $\Z_n$ if and only if $S$ has one of the following two possible forms.
+In these two sequences $q_1,q_2,q_3$ is a permutation of $p_1,p_2,p_3$ and for all $i$ we have $a_i,b_i,c_i\in\Z_n$. \\